Linerre/linerre.github.io/content/posts/2025-09-18-linked-list-in-clojure-breif.md

 Reversed address: 583859661
 ```

 If the result is what we care about only, this is great.
-But if we want to manipulate the same nodes of a linked list, as far as my level of Clojure can go, it seems impossible[^1].
+But if we want to manipulate the same nodes of a linked list in the memory, as far as my level of Clojure can go, it seems impossible[^1].
 This also makes it fairly difficult (if not impossible) for Leetcode to support Clojure when it comes to linked list problems.
 Indeed, any problems that expect mutating in-memory data in place will likely cause troubles.
 Besides, Leetcode sometimes explicitly prohibits this, as [Leetcode 25][4] mentions:

 > You may not alter the values in the list's nodes, only nodes themselves may be changed.